sabyasachiry/synthetic_data_blog/OneDrive - EY/Desktop/Py_projects/Synthetic_data/syntheticData.md

 # Scaling Machine Learning Systems with Synthetic Data #

 - Wouldn't it be great to have access to large pool of quality data to increase organizational competitiveness and innovations using AI?

-- What if you can improve utility of data by sharing it with  business partners and governement without privacy concerns while improving collaboration and building trust?
+- What if you can improve utility of data by sharing it with  trusted business partners and governement without privacy concerns while improving collaboration and building trust?

-- What if you monitize on new products and services by synthesizing real time customer data without compromising personal information?
+- What if you monitize on new products and services by synthesizing real time customer data without compromising privacy information?

-- The answer to questions above is Synthetic data, a method to statistically generate artificial data using simulations, to meet specific organisational needs while improving data utility, data parivacy and protection.
+- The answer to questions above is Synthetic Data, a method to statistically generate artificial data using simulations to meet specific organizational needs while improving data utility for improved data parivacy and protection.

 <br>
 </br>